-The Veterans Administration Patient Treatment File (PTF) was used to identify all Vietnam era veterans who were diagnosed as having soft tissue sarcoma from 1969 through 1983.
-The PTF is a computerized hospital data base of in-patient records including patients' demographic data, surgical and procedural transactions, and patient movement and diagnoses.
-A record is created for each in-patient discharged from one of the 172 VA medical centers.
-The Vietnam era veterans are defined as veterans who served in the U.S. military sometime during August 5, 1964 and May 7, 1975.
+The Veterans Administration Patient Treatment File (PTF) was used to identify all Vietnam era veterans whose conditions were diagnosed as soft tissue sarcomas from 1969 through 1983.
+The PTF is a computerized hospital data base of inpatient records, including patients' demographic data, surgical and procedural transactions, and patient movement and diagnoses.
+A record is created for each inpatient discharged from one of the 172 VA medical centers.
+The Vietnam-era veterans are defined as veterans who served in the US military sometime during Aug 5, 1964, and May 7, 1975.

-A total of 418 cases with International Classification of Disease (ICD) 171 diagnosis, i.e., malignant neoplasm of connective and other soft tissue, were identified by computer search of the PTF for Vietnam era veterans who were hospitalized between 1969 and 1983.
+A total of 418 cases with International Classification of Diseases (ICD) 171 diagnosis, ie, malignant neoplasm of connective and other soft tissue, were identified by computer search of the PTF for Vietnam-era veterans who were hospitalized between 1969 and 1983.
 A pathology report for each ICD 171 case was requested from each treating VA medical center.
 A review of 394 pathology reports received for these cases was made by a pathologist (L.W.) who has particular interest and experience in this group of malignancies.
-During the review he had no knowledge of Vietnam service status of any of the cases.
+During the review he had no knowledge of Vietnam service status of any of the patients.

-On the basis of the review of the pathology reports, 151 ICD 171 cases were excluded as not likely being soft tissue sarcoma because of miscoding or misclassification and 9 ICD 171 cases were put in a doutbful STS category, leaving 234 histologically confirmed diagnoses of STS.
-All diagnoses were classified according to the WHO classification system for soft tissue sarcomas (Enzinger et al., 1969).
+On the basis of the review of the pathology reports, 151 ICD 171 cases were excluded as not likely being soft tissue sarcomas because of miscoding or misclassification and nine ICD 171 cases were put in a doubtful STS category, leaving 234 diagnoses of STS.
+All diagnoses were classified according to the World Health Organization classification system for soft tissue sarcomas.
+13 maintains the military personnel records of veterans, including those from the Vietnam era.
+Military personnel records were located and abstracted for all of the 234 STS case subjects and 13,496 of the 14,931 (90%) control patients.

-The comparison group consisted of 14,931 patients who were systematically sampled from the same Vietnam era veterans patient population from which the STS cases were identified.
-Vietnam era veteran patients who have predetermined numbers in the last two digits of their social security numbers were selected among all Vietnam era veteran patients.
+The comparison group consisted of 14,931 patients who were systematically sampled from the same Vietnam-era veterans patient population from which the STS case subjects were identified.
+Vietnam-era veteran patients who have predetermined numbers in the last two digits of their social security numbers were selected among all Vietnam-era veteran patients.

-Military service information, in particular Vietnam service status, for STS cases and control patient was obtained from a comprehensive review of the patient's military personnel records archived at the National Personnel Records Center (NPRC) in St. Louis, Missouri.
-The General Services Administration (GSA) under an agreement with the Department of Defense maintains the military personnel records of veterans including those from the Vietnam era.
-Military personnel records were located and abstracted for all of the 234 soft tissue sarcoma cases and 13,496 of the 14,931 (90%) control patients.
+Military service information, in particular Vietnam service status, for STS case subjects and control patients was obtained from a comprehensive review of the patient's military personnel records archived at the National Personnel Records Center (NPRC) in St Louis, Missouri.
+The General Services Administration (GSA), under an agreement with the Department of Defense,